Once arrested, what happens next in my Butte County DUI ?

 An good DUI attorney can be beneficial to your case in a number of ways:

-Set a DMV administrative hearing appear on your behalf for that hearing..
+1. Set a DMV administrative hearing & appear on your behalf for that hearing

-Make court appearances on your behalf (this means you do not have to be there).
+2. Make court appearances on your behalf (this means you do not have to be there)

-Provide a thorough evaluation and investigation.; we have in house private investigators.
+3. Provide a thorough evaluation and investigation including use of our very own in-house private investigators.

 Driving with drugs means any drugs in your system can impair your thinking or coordination and this effects your ability to drive safely.
 This can mean legal drugs that are prescribed to you, or illegal drugs.